 - Add a pinch of cinnamon or nutmeg for flavor depth

-This dessert is a crowd-pleaser that’s light on guilt and heavy on flavor.
+This dessert is a crowd-pleaser thatโs light on guilt and heavy on flavor.
 Serve Healthy Desserts with Dates warm with a drizzle of vegan date caramel or a dollop of coconut yogurt.

 Date-sweetened cheesecake and raw pie crusts

-Yes, you can make cheesecake without sugar—and you don’t even need to bake Healthy Desserts with Dates.
+Yes, you can make cheesecake without sugar. and you donโt even need to bake Healthy Desserts with Dates.

 Raw Vegan Cheesecake with Dates: